-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period en ded June 30, 2007 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period from m to Commission File Num ber: 001-32295 ADHEREX TECHN (Exact Name of Registrant as S Canada (State or Other Jurisdiction of Incorporation or Organization) 20-0442384 (I.R.S.
-Employer Identification No.) 4620 Creekstone Drive, Suite 200 Research Triangle Park Durham, NC (Address of Principal Executive Offices) 27703 (Zip Code) Registrant's Telephone Number, Includ ling Area Code: (919) 484-8484 Indicate by check mark whether the registrant: (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required to the past 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerat one) ed filer, or a non-accelerated filer in Rule 12b-2 of the Exchange Act.
-(Checl Large Accelerated Filer \Box Accelerated F iler \square Non-Accelerated Filer \boxtimes Indicated by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act).
-YES \square NO \boxtimes As of August 9, 2007, there were 128,226,787 shares of Adherex Technologies Inc. n o par value common stock outstanding.
+Mar ⊠ k One) QUARTERLY REPORT PURSUANT TO SECTION 1 1934 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2007 OR TRANSITION REPORT PURSUANT TO SECTION 1 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 001-32295 HNOLOGIES INC. nt as Specified in Its Charter) Canada (State or Other Jurisdiction of Incorporation or Organization 20-0442384 (I.R.S.
+Employer Identification No.) 4620 Creekstone Drive, Suite 200 Research Triangle Park Durham, North Carolina (Address of Principal Executive Offices) 27703 (Zip Code) Registrant's Telephone Number, I Including Area Code: (919) 484-8484 he pı to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during ired to file such reports), and (2) has been subject to such filing requirements for ndica one) ate by check mark whether the registrant is a large accelerated filer, an acce elerated filer, or a non-accelerated filer in Rule 12b-2 of the Exchange Act.
+(Check Large Accelerated Filer Accelera ated Filer \square Non-Accelerated Filer \boxtimes ndica ated by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
+YES \square NO \boxtimes As of November 8, 2007, there were 128,226,787 shares of Adherex Technolog ies Inc. no par value common stock outstanding.